apache/calcite/site/_docs/reference.md

 'm' for MySQL ('fun=mysql' in the connect string),
 'o' for Oracle ('fun=oracle' in the connect string), 'p' for PostgreSQL ('fun=postgresql' in the connect string).
+'s' for Snowflake ('fun=snowflake' in the connect string).

 One operator name may correspond to multiple SQL dialects, but with different semantics.